ergl/jASM/README.md

 ![Cli example2](images/cliscreenshot-commands.png)

 To start the GUI, run it with the `-m window` option.
 Make sure to provide a valid asm source file.
+Running `java -jar target/jASM-1.0-SNAPSHOT.jar -m window -a examples/loopdec.asm ` should show you the following:

 ![Screenshot](images/screenshot.png)